sezanzeb/input-remapper/README.md

 ##### Key Names

-Run `key-mapper-service --names` for a list of supported keys for the middle column.
+Run `key-mapper-service --key-names` for a list of supported keys for the middle column.
 Examples:

 - Alphanumeric `a` to `z` and `0` to `9`